nsmsn/dotcom/src/posts/2025-springfield-usa.md

 I recently had a bit of a revelation: Every place I’ve lived for more than one year was featured prominently on _The Simpsons_.
 This might be inevitable given that this is one of the longest-running shows on television.
 Anyway, here are the locations:

-1. **Utica, New York**: Pretty darn close to my hometown in Oneida County.
+1. **Utica, New York**: Pretty darn close to my stomping grounds in Madison and Oneida Counties.
 Superintendent Chalmers reveals he’s from there, although he never heard the phrase “steamed hams” before (probably because it is more of an Albany expression).
 From the episode "[22 Short Films About Springfield](https://simpsons.fandom.com/wiki/Steamed_Hams)."

 2. **Grand Canyon**: So I didn’t live at the Grand Canyon proper, but in nearby Flagstaff, Arizona.
 I had to look this up on the [Simpsons wiki](https://simpsons.fandom.com/wiki/Grand_Canyon), but the Canyon was in both _The Simpsons Movie_ and as a vacation destination for the Simpson and Flanders families in the 27th season.